 What is it?

-Every weekend during MICF, fan favorites and new faces will be performing from neighborhood haunts like Broadmeadows Town Hall, Hawthorn Arts Centre, Thornbury Theatre, Kingston Arts Centre in Moorabbin, Footscray Community Arts Centre, Howler and the Espy.
+Each weekend of the Melbourne International Comedy Festival, popular and emerging comedians will perform at neighbourhood hotspots such as Broadmeadows Town Hall, Hawthorn Arts Centre, Thornbury Theatre, Kingston Arts Centre in Moorabbin, Footscray Community Arts Centre, Howler, and the Espy (MICF).

 Dance until dawn at The Toff in Town